asm123/asm123.github.io/_posts/2025-02-04-swe-downtime-productivity.md

 3. Read up existing engineering documentation for immediate area or related areas
 4. Fix documentation on the go
 5. Add missing documentation
+6. Try to contribute to low-hanging bugs / tasks from recent launches

 ### As a seasoned team member